 > Microgreen growing mats

 I love these!
 They're my absolute favourite way to grow micro's.
-You can also use them to grow smaller seed microgreens like alfalfa, clover and broccoli etc.
+You can also use them to grow smaller microgreens like alfalfa, clover and broccoli etc.

-Spread the seeds evenly across the growing sheet and spray them daily to keep them moist and prevent them from drying out.
+Spread the seeds evenly across the growing sheet and spray daily to keep them moist and prevent them from drying out.

 > Coconut Coir

 Unlike soil, it's much lighter to carry around, which is a HUGE plus.
+Coconut coir expands when watered and makes a fabulous soil alternative.

 Some people like to grow sunflower microgreens in a 10x20 growing tray with no growing medium at all, just by watering.
+I haven't been successful growing them this way, hence the growing mats.

 What container can I grow them in?

-I can recommend starting with a seed growing tray or a ceramic/glass dish to begin with.
+I recommend starting with a seed growing tray or a ceramic/glass dish to begin with.
 Something that's a couple of inches deep.

 Do look for seed trays with two layers: an inner layer with holes to drain excess water and help with airflow, plus an outer tray without holes to hold it all in.